samsja/dion/README.md

 * If `replicate_mesh_grad_sync` is True (default) and a `replicate_mesh` is provided, Dion will all-reduce the low-rank compressed states during the optimizer step.
 * If `replicate_mesh_grad_sync` is False, Dion will expect that all data-parallel gradients have already been synchronized prior to the optimizer step.

+Note that `replicate_mesh_grad_sync=True` results in *decoupled momentum*.
+The optimizer's internal momentum states will diverge across data-parallel processes.
+(Model weight updates always remain identical.)
+Before saving a checkpoint, you must explicitly tell Dion to synchronize internal states.
+See the [Checkpointing](#checkpointing) section for more details.

 ### Usage with HSDP

 Typically, hybrid sharding with `fully_shard()` uses a 2D device mesh.
 To use with Dion's compressed gradient synchronization, pass only the sharded sub-mesh to `fully_shard()`.